Sakshi016/M2_EmbSys/Project/1_Requirements/README.md

    * Automatically supplies water to elevated tanks and buildings.
    * Outputting alarms for water shortage or water rise in elevated tanks.

+## WHEN

+   * To ensure constant reserve of water in storage tank

 # HOW

 Automatic water level controller switch the motor on whenever the water level drops below a certain level and shuts the motor off when the water rises well above a fixed level.